What is swaling?

 What is the future?

 There are so many factors changing, that the future of Exmoor’s moorland is uncertain.
 Climate change will lead to more extreme weather patterns and a rise in temperatures.
 Most predictions suggest that there will be an increase in winter rainfall and much drier summers.
-Blanket bogs is likely to be put under pressure by such changes, and heather moorland in general will see a more rapid change to trees.
+The blanket bogs are likely to be put under pressure by such changes, and heather moorland in general will see a more rapid change to trees.

 Changes in farming practice, animal welfare rules and subsidy payments have been rapid, and we are entering even more uncertain times with the exit of the UK from the European union.
 The movement from paying subsidy on livestock numbers to area payments has led to a large decline in grazing animals on Exmoor’s moorlands.
 The increased labour costs and higher risk of diseases such as TB also make it less likely that farmers will put stock out on moorland.